 An ethical skeptic in contrast, makes many mistakes in the process of creative hard work and skills applied inside of novel asymmetric challenge.
 But she actually learns the subject as well through this process.
 She will be made fun-of or treated as an outsider by the perdocent.
 Her mistakes however, become occult trophies earned along a pathway to true success, one which the perdocent will never realize.

 The Ethical Skeptic, “Perdocent – Opposite of the Autodidact”; The Ethical Skeptic, WordPress, 18 Dec 2021; Web, https://theethicalskeptic.com/?p=58790

 - His mentor accused me of assigning him the task because ‘I knew he might struggle at it, and to make him look bad.’
-I responded that I wanted to see how he performed when required to apply something he had the skill to learn on his own.
+I responded that I wanted to see how he performed when required to apply something he had learned in college.
 We were not babysitters.
-Can one continue to learn and accept inevitable missteps as part of that learning?
-Missteps would have been fine because that is exactly how we learned our trade – but he was terrified of being seen as wrong.
+Conversely, can one continue to learn and improve as part of their professional development?
+If they don’t have the approach, can they devise one, and what is their quality of thought in this process?
+Missteps would have been fine because that is exactly how we learn our trade – but his ego was terrified of being seen as wrong.
 Missteps are corrected, and through that process one then ‘learns’.
-It was not that ‘he had not been taught how to do that’, but rather that he now refused to learn.
-Such activity was beneath him.
+It was not that ‘he had not been taught how to do that’, but rather that he now refused to risk learning outside an academic cocoon.
+Such activity was also beneath him.
 THAT was the issue flagged.
-This had been a foible of my peer as well, he thought that unless you learned something in school, you had no business trying to study or apply it.
-It was a method of judging others who did, as residing beneath him.
-Complete bullshit.
+This had been a foible of my peer, he thought that unless you learned something in school, you had no business trying to study or apply it.